-All Canon EOS cameras (including modern ones) have AF, which uses TTL (Through The Lens) SIR technology (stands for Secondary image registration through the lens) using a CMOS sensor.
-Multi-based means more than one AF point, and CT (CrossType) = Cross type sensor (30D and 550D only center, all 9 in 40D and 50D cross type).
+All Canon EOS cameras (including modern ones) have AF that uses TTL (Through The Lens - through the lens) SIR technology (stands for Secondary Image Registration Through the Lens) using a CMOS sensor.
+Multi-based means more than one AF point, and CT (CrossType) = Cross sensor type (in 30D and 550D only center type, all 9 in 40D and 50D are cross type).
 With each successive new camera model, Canon makes updates to the algorithms used by the DIGIC processor that processes the AF data.

 There are two types of technology TTL: from measurement exposure at the operating aperture value or at a fully open relative aperture.
 The first method (English Stop Down Metering) is less accurate, since less light enters the photoresistor through a closed aperture.
 The technical implementation of this technology is the simplest and is used for lenses that are not equipped with a jumping diaphragm, as well as in filming equipment.